 The shallow unconfined (water-table) aquifer has been affected by waste-water disposal practices at Hanford more than the deeper, confined aquifers.
-Discharge of water from various industrial processes has created ground-water mounds near each of the major waste-water disposal facilities in the 200 Areas, and in the 100 and 300 Areas (Fig. 1).
-Discharge to ground water in the 200 Areas may contribute ten times more water annually to the unconfined aquifer than natural input from precipitation and irrigation (Graham et al., 1981).
+Discharge of water from various industrial processes has created ground-water mounds near each of the major waste-water disposal facilities in the 200 Areas, and in the 100 and 300 Areas (Figure 1).
+Discharge to ground water in the 200 Areas may contribute ten times more water annually to the unconfined aquifer than natural input from precipitation and irrigation [4].
 These ground-water mounds have altered local flow patterns in the aquifer, which are generally from west to east.

-Ground water, primarily from the unconfined aquifer, is currently sampled from over 560 wells (Jaquish and Mitchell, 1988).
-Tritium (^3H) occurs at relatively high levels in the unconfined aquifer, is one of the most mobile radio-nuclides, and thus, reflects the extent of ground-water contamination from onsite operations.
+Ground water, primarily from the unconfined aquifer, is currently sampled from over 560 wells [3].
+Tritium (^3H) occurs at relatively high levels in the unconfined aquifer, is one of the most mobile radionuclides, and thus, reflects the extent of ground-water contamination from onsite operations.
 Many liquid wastes discharged to the ground at Hanford have contained ^3H .
-The PUREX facility is currently the main source for ^3H -containing wastes (DOE, 1983).
-Tritium from releases prior to 1983 that passed downward through the vadose (unsaturated) zone to the unconfined aquifer continues to move with ground-water flow toward the Columbia River.
-Tritium concentrations in Hanford ground water range from less than 300 pCi/L to over 2,000,000 pCi/L near or within the 200 Areas (PNL, 1987; Jaquish and Mitchell, 1988).
+The PUREX facility is currently the main source for ^3H -containing wastes [5].
+Tritium from releases prior to 1983 that passed-downward through the vadose (unsaturated) zone to the unconfined aquifer continues to move with ground-water flow toward the Columbia River.
+Tritium concentrations in Hanford ground water range from less than 300 pCi/L to over 2,000,000 pCi/L near or within the 200 Areas [2,3].

-Ground water from the unconfined aquifer enters the river through subsurface flow and springs that emanate from the riverbank.
-McCormack and Carlile (1984) identified 115 springs along a 41-mile stretch of river.
-Tritium concentrations in wells near the springs ranged from 19,000 to 250,000 pCi/L and averaged 176,000 pCi/L in 1985 (Price, 1986).
+Ground water from the unconfined aquifer enters the river through sub-surface flow and springs that emanate from the riverbank.
+McCormack and Carlile [6] identified 115 springs along a 41-mile stretch of river.
+Tritium concentrations in wells near the springs ranged from 19,000 to 250,000 pCi/L and averaged 176,000 pCi/L in 1985 [1].
 Although the distribution of ^3H and other nuclide concentrations in springs generally reflected those in nearby ground-water wells, the magnitude was generally less in springs due to mixing of ground and surface water.
 Tritium concentrations in the river were generally less than those in springs.
 It is noteworthy that ^3H also occurs naturally in the Columbia River upstream from Hanford.
 Once discharges from springs are mixed with the river a short distance downstream, ^3H from the springs cannot be detected.
 Concentrations of ^3H upstream from Hanford and at Richland are similar.
 Tritium concentrations in springs were less than 4% of the DOE DCG (2,000,000 pCi/L).
-Tritium concentrations in the river were less than 0.5% of the DCG and less than half the regulatory limit for drinking water (20,000 pCi/L; EPA, 1976).
+Tritium concentrations in the river were less than 0.5% of the DCG and less than half the regulatory limit for drinking water (20,000 pCi/L) [6].